Kirk Douglas turns 100: A look back at his life

 Douglas, second from left, appears with his first wife, the late Diana Douglas, son Michael and grandson Cameron Douglas at a special screening of "It Runs in the Family" in Los Angeles.
 All four actors starred in the 2003 film.

 Douglas greets his daughter-in-law Catherine Zeta-Jones backstage at "A Little Night Music" on Broadway in 2009.
-She was starring in a revival of the Stephen Sondheim musical.
+She was starring in a revival of the Stephen Sondheim-Hugh Wheeler musical.